B Roos Indexing home

 Ask the indexer to submit a rate or range of rates.
 Send segments of the text if requested.
 Rates may be phrased by the indexable page, by the hour, or by the word.

-If you’re not certain how to evaluate an index, the following links may help to get you going:
+If you're not certain how to evaluate an index, ASI's Index Evaluation Checklist may be a help.

 Experience in indexing similar books is more important than academic background.